Clean Growth Strategy

 On 20 July 2016, the government approved the fifth carbon budget, which requires UK emissions to fall 57% below 1990 levels by 2032.
 While the UK is on course to meet its first three carbon budgets, the government must close the gap between the UK’s projected emissions and the level set by the fourth and fifth budgets.

-BEIS published its Clean Growth Strategy in October 2017 and Claire Perry, the new Minister of State at BEIS, has declared that this is a high priority.
+BEIS published its Clean Growth Strategy in October 2017 and Claire Perry, the Minister of State at BEIS, declared it to be a high priority.

 She said on 27 June in the House of Commons that she wants the Clean Growth Plan "to be as ambitious, robust and clear a blueprint as it can be, so that we can continue to deliver on this hugely vital piece of domestic and international policy.
 I am therefore taking time to ensure that the draft could be extended to become more ambitious and I intend to publish the plan when Parliament sits again after summer recess".